-Daryl tells of his first impressions of his new club, the Bournemouth Stags ice rink and his move to the Swindon Wildcats 2 years later.
+Daryl talks of his time with the Bournemouth Stags ice rink and we then move on to talk of his move to the Swindon Wildcats 2 years later.

 After 9 years at Swindon as a player and then coach we learn how, in 1995, ‘Lipper’ as his friends call him, was offered the job of player and assistant coach while at a charity golf tournament and became the first employee of the new franchise, the Manchester Storm.